What is it like to live in Macau?

 It is a bonus that Hong Kong is just a ferry away.
 A fast getaway to this neighboring city has never been easier.

 Humidity, I guess.
-If it’s summer, it is not only hot but also very humid.
+If it’s summer, it is hot and very humid.

 Other than that, I can’t think of any.
-Like what I said, life here is simple.
+Like I said, life here is simple.

 Finding the hidden gems of Macau is my favorite thing to do.

-Exploring every corner of it is what has occupied my free time for the past years, so as finding new places to eat.
+Exploring every corner of it has occupied my free time for the past years to find new places to eat.

 Macau is not all about casinos and big hotels.